jagan-hazard/Constitutional-Neural-Network/README.md

 Notes:

    * To classify the Images, we must do trainning followed by classification.
-   * data folder will look like this.
+   * My dataset folder (named "data") will look like this.

                   data/
                       train/
                           elephant/
                               ele001.jpg
                               ele002.jpg
                               ...
                           others/
                               other001.jpg
                               other002.jpg
                               ...
                       validation/
                           elephant/
                               ele801.jpg
                               ele802.jpg
                               ...
                           others/
                               other801.jpg
                               other802.jpg
                               ...
    * Refer Keras documentation url : https://keras.io/  which is well explained how to explore keras framework.
+   * Visulization folder contained output from each layer. (using elephant image)